MandarGogate/av-challenge-website/important-dates.md

 We expect the following timeline for the 4th COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-4):

-- ~~End of February 2025~~ Early/Mid March: Release of training and development data.
+- ~~End of February 2025~~ 21st March: Release of training and development data.
-- ~~End of February 2025~~ March: Release of low-latency baseline system.
+- ~~End of February 2025~~ Late March: Release of low-latency baseline system.
 - May 2025: Evaluation data release.
 - May 2025: Leaderboard open for submissions.
 - May 2025: Paper submission opens.
 Further information coming soon.